 The key to a worry-free nomadic year is to plan your connectivity in advance, country by country.
 Instead of improvising at each border, you map out your annual route and decide what type of plan you'll use for each segment: local, regional, or global eSIM depending on how long you stay in each area.

 The method is simple.
-First, outline your approximate annual itinerary in regional blocks (e.g., Southeast Asia in winter, Europe in summer, Latin America in autumn).
-Second, for each block, decide if a per-country, regional, or global eSIM makes sense.
-Long stays in a single country call for a rechargeable local plan; routes that hop a lot call for an eSIM for multiple countries or even a global eSIM that covers dozens of destinations with a single QR code.
+First, draw your approximate annual itinerary in regional blocks (for example: Southeast Asia in winter, Europe in summer, Latin America in autumn).
+Second, for each block, decide whether a per-country, regional, or global eSIM makes sense for you.
+Long stays in a single country call for a rechargeable local plan; routes that involve a lot of jumping around call for an eSIM for multiple countries or even a global eSIM that covers dozens of destinations with a single QR.
 Third, install the eSIMs for your upcoming countries before you travel, so they activate automatically upon landing.
-If your base is in Asia, our guide to eSIMs for digital nomads in Asia goes into detail about that popular region among remote workers.
+If your base is in Asia, our guide to eSIMs for digital nomads in Asia goes into detail about this popular remote-work region.

-How much data do you need for remote work?
+How much data you need when working remotely

 A nomad consumes much more than a tourist.
-Between video calls, file uploads, cloud synchronization, and daily work, a remote work plan usually requires between 20 and 50 GB per month, and more if you make long video calls or upload heavy content like video or design.
+Between video calls, file uploads, cloud syncing, and daily work, a remote work plan typically requires between 20 and 50 GB per month, and more if you make long video calls or upload heavy content like video or design.

-Breaking it down helps to size it up.
-An hour of video call in standard quality uses about 0.5-1 GB; a workday with email, browsing, and some cloud use averages 1-2 GB; and if you edit and upload video, the figure skyrockets.
-That's why many nomads combine Wi-Fi for heavy tasks with eSIM for daily mobility.
+The breakdown helps to size it up.
+An hour of video call in standard quality uses around 0.5-1 GB; a workday with email, browsing, and some cloud usage is around 1-2 GB; and if you edit and upload video, the figure skyrockets.
+That's why many nomads combine Wi-Fi for heavy tasks with eSIM for daily mobile use.
 The following table provides a reference based on your work profile:

 | Work Profile | Typical Usage | Mobile Data/Month | Strategy |